jim-schwoebel/allie/training/readme.md

 * '[alphapy](https://alphapy.readthedocs.io/en/latest/user_guide/pipelines.html#model-object-creation)' - keras, scikit-learn, xgboost - highly customizable setttings for data science pipelines and feature selection.
 * Add in RFE (https://www.scikit-yb.org/en/latest/_modules/yellowbrick/features/rfecv.html) and hyperparameter optimization to scsr with hyperopt-sklearn (https://github.com/hyperopt/hyperopt-sklearn).
 * Ludwig (features) - need to be able to featurize according to image - path to image and text types - transcripts
+* If clean == True, then clean each folder.
+This will remove any duplicate files (through byte-wise analysis).
+* If augment == True, can augment via augmentation scripts (audio, text, image, and video data).

 ### Other stuff
 * [PocketFlow](https://github.com/Tencent/PocketFlow) - allow for ludwig model compression.